“Learning never exhausts the mind.” – Leonardo da Vinci

 0.1% | 27.0% |

-As shown in table 1, the simplistic modelling result (from only 10,000 scenarios) shows a 0.5% chance (or less) that this portfolio might suffer 24.3% or more credit losses.
+As illustrated in Table 1, the simplified modelling outcome (based on just 10,000 scenarios) indicates a 0.5% probability (or lower) that this portfolio could experience credit losses of 24.3% or greater.

-Therefore, if a CLO tranche can withstand that huge amount of credit loss, it deserves a solid credit rating.
-How can this be done?
+Therefore, if a CLO tranche is capable of withstanding such a substantial level of credit loss, it merits a strong credit rating.
+But how is this achieved?

-If a tranche could absorb up to 27% of credit losses under different default timing and interest rate scenarios without defaulting, this tranche could be rated at the AA level.
-Table 1 shows a 0.1% chance (or less) that the underlying portfolio could suffer 27% or more credit losses.
-When comparing 0.1% to the rating agencies’ PD benchmark table, we can determine the rating associated with this 0.1% PD – AA rating based on its weighted average life.
+If a CLO tranche can withstand up to 27% of credit losses under various default timing and interest rate scenarios without defaulting, it may qualify for an AA rating.
+According to Table 1, there is a 0.1% probability (or lower) that the underlying portfolio could incur 27% or more credit losses.
+By comparing this 0.1% probability to the rating agencies’ probability of default (PD) benchmark table, we can identify the rating corresponding to this PD—an AA rating, based on the tranche’s weighted average life.

-Of course, the above illustration is simple.
-The purpose of this article is to show how the CLO technology works – which allows various solid CLO tranche ratings to be created from a portfolio of non-investment grade loans.
+Of course, the above example is a simplified illustration.
+The aim of this article is to demonstrate how CLO technology operates, enabling the creation of robust CLO tranche ratings from a portfolio of non-investment-grade loans.

 Rating agencies have a highly comprehensive approach to rating CLOs.
 While Moody’s and S&P have their methodologies, the fundamental concept is the same even though Moody’s uses the expected loss (EL) approach.
 Nonetheless, there are two components involved – portfolio credit risk profile and cash flow modelling.